Special Services at AZC

 Every month on the Wednesday evening closest to the full moon the Austin Zen Center community takes part in the ancient Bodhisattva Full Moon Precept Ceremony, which consists of offering light, incense, flowers, as well as our bowing and chanting.
 No experience is necessary and it is very straightforward to simply follow along with the rest of the congregation!

 This ceremony marks a public renewal of our commitment to the ethical practices known as the 16 Bodhisattva Precepts.
-These guiding principles for our daily conduct in the world are:
+The guiding principles for our daily conduct in the world are as follows:

 - the Three Refuges (refuge in Buddha, the fully awakened and compassionate nature of mind; refuge in Dharma, the flawless truth of interdependence and selflessness; refuge in Sangha, the community of those who practice the Buddhadharma together),